Choosing Your Box Design: Standard vs. Long Box

 Step 1 — Cut All Lumber to Size

-For each 16×16-inch box, cut from your 1×4 boards:
+For each 16×16-inch box, cut from your 1×4 boards:- Two side pieces at 16 inches long

 - Two end pieces at 13½ inches long (16 inches minus the thickness of two side boards: 1.5 inches × 2 = 3 inches)